Niccolò Leoniceno: The Ferrara debates

 Leoniceno's stand against Pliny's work caught the attention of Angelo Poliziano, the Florentine court humanist.
 Poliziano wished to defend the standing of the ancient Romans.
 Furthermore, he did not like the fact that Leoniceno would classify Pliny the Elder with Arab and medieval scholars.
 Poliziano engaged Pandolfo Collenuccio, a lawyer and historian to defend Pliny against the accusations of Leoniceno.

 In 1492, Leoniceno published an article entitled De Plinii et plurium aliorum medicorum in medicina erroribus.
 In this treatise, he "pointed out errors in the medical portions of Pliny as well as in the works of 'barbarian' (that is, medieval Arab) physicians."
 This publication was followed almost immediately by a response from Collenuccio, Pliniana defensio adversus Nicolai Leoniceni accusationem, published in 1493.
-Between 1492–1509, Leoniceno and Collenuccio published a series of pamphlets in which they argued the relative merits of the ancient sources.
+Between 1492 and 1509, Leoniceno and Collenuccio published a series of pamphlets in which they argued the relative merits of the ancient sources.
 In particular, there was concern about the accuracy of Pliny's translations and transliterations from the original Greek into Latin.
 Even Collenuccio conceded that translation issues did exist.
 Already, the 15th-century commentator "Barbaro, claimed to have corrected some five-thousand errors in the two earlier editions."
 The primary difference in the substance of the argument centered around who was responsible for the errors.
 Leoniceno refused to attribute inaccuracies solely to scribes who had copied the manuscripts over time.
 By taking this position, Leoniceno was challenging Pliny directly.
 It was this position that prompted such a strong response from Collenuccio and others.

 Leoniceno's attack on Pliny did not focus exclusively on translation issues.
 He also cited a section of Book 2 of Pliny's natural history in which Pliny stated that the moon was larger than the earth.
 In Leoniceno's opinion, if Pliny had erred on such a fundamental fact, then that error justified a further examination of his work for other errors.
 He proceeded to point out his concern over Pliny's discussion of hedera, which Pliny claimed had both a male and female version.
 "This distinction 'is made neither by Theophrastus, nor by Dioscorides, nor by any man of weighty authority about the hedera, but it is clearly described in cinthus.'"
 In this example, Leoniceno is referring to the Greek names for the two plants, hedera is kissos and cithon (or cinthus) is kisthos.
 While Pliny may have confused the two plants in his manuscript, Leoniceno was concerned that this confusion was the result of lack of experience with the two plants.
 Leoniceno felt that had Pliny had adequate firsthand experience with the actual plants, he would have avoided this error.